 I personally use around a pump of this after toning (with something gentle and non-acid-based like Fresh’s Rose Deep Hydration Facial Toner), before following with my regular moisturiser afterwards to counteract any potential drying.
 And the amount I use it varies according to the season/what my skin is doing that particular day too; with one night some weeks and every other day others.

 On the Skin

-On my skin- despite the noticeable acid smell when I apply this, and some initial tingling- I tend to wake up with the glow of having used an acid the night before, without any dryness or tightness that I might sometimes have with other products.
+On my skin- despite the noticeable acid smell when I apply this, and some initial tingling- I tend to wake up with the same glow I get from having used any other acid the night before, but without any dryness or tightness that I might sometimes have with other products.

 Is that immediate glow better than the one I get from other products though?
 No, not for me anyway.

-But that’s not to say it’s just sensitive types that can benefit from this- because the blend of various acids which target different concerns (for example citric acid for pigmentation and salicylic acid for pore unclogging) means that I would think most types would be able to make use of this.
+But that’s not to say it’s just sensitive types that can benefit from this- because the blend of various acids which target different concerns (for example lactic acid to gently brighten skin and salicylic acid for pore unclogging) means that I would think most types would be able to make use of this.

 Overall I’m a fan and loving the high level of natural ingredients.
 I also like that this could be a great option for sensitive skin types who’ve struggled to find a strong acid that doesn’t dry their skin.

 I only wish this wasn’t £55.
-For a gentle acid alternative (although more basic and sadly without salicylic acid) I also like The Ordinary’s Lactic Acid 10% + HA (£5.80 for 30 ml, Cult Beauty)
+For a gentle acid alternative (although more basic and sadly without salicylic acid) I also like The Ordinary’s Lactic Acid 10% + HA.

 Great for: Fans of an acid which won’t dry skin too much.